 The artist Gerda Wegener (née Gottlieb) was born in semi-rural Denmark into a conservative and religious family.
 As a young woman with a promising artistic talent, she was later allowed to attend the Royal Danish Academy of Fine Arts in Copenhagen.
-It was here, in 1904, that Gerda first met fellow artist and landscape painter Einar Wegener (later known as Lili Elbe).
-They were married when Gerda was 18 years old.
+It was here, in 1904, that Gerda first met fellow artist and landscape painter whose given name was Einar Magnus Andreas Wegener, but who would later become globally known as Lili Elbe.

 After Gerda graduated in 1907 the couple travelled around Europe, eventually settling in Paris.
 The artist hoped that the French capital would offer her an artistic opportunity in the world of fashion.
 Gerda’s work was shown at various exhibitions and she eventually gained a living in advertising creating posters.
 Here she developed a specific art deco figurative style.
 Her work, often featuring women, was considered too risqué in her homeland, but was readily accepted in the more relaxed atmosphere of Bohemian Paris.